Rajoooooo/Salesforce-Capstone/README.md

 After clicking Next, I chose a One Region layout and clicked Done.
 In the builder canvas, I searched for the travelpackageselector component and dragged it into the designated region.
 I then clicked Save and Activate the page.

 For activation, I chose Lightning Experience, selected the Tours & Travels CRM app to add the new page, and saved the configuration.
 Finally, I navigated to the App Launcher, searched for “Travel,” and found both the Tours & Travels CRM app and the new Travel Package Selector app page.
 Opening either lets users interact with the component—where they can select a country and view its associated travel packages dynamically based on previously created data.

+## Milestone 21: Field History Tracking

+To monitor important field changes in the Tours & Travels CRM, I enabled Field History Tracking on selected objects and fields.
+I began by navigating to Setup, then used the Quick Find box to search for Field History Tracking.

+For the Booking object, I selected View next to it and enabled tracking.
+I chose to track changes on the following fields: Number of Travelers, Booking Status, and TravelPackage.
+After selecting these, I clicked Save to apply the changes.

+Next, I enabled tracking for the TravelPackage object.
+Again, from the Field History Tracking settings, I searched for TravelPackage, clicked View, and enabled tracking for the fields Price Per Person and Availability Status.
+These changes ensure that any updates to these fields are recorded and can be viewed later in the related "History" section of the object layout.

+This setup helps maintain a transparent audit trail of key booking and package details for business oversight.